archettialberto/airlab_server_guidelines/docs/server_guidelines/shell.md

 Replace username with your assigned Linux user account on `Westworld`.

 Enter your password when prompted.
 Congratulations!
-You are now connected to the Westworld Lab Server and ready to unleash the power of the Linux shell.
+You are now connected to the `Westworld` Lab Server and ready to unleash the power of the Linux shell.
+To log out of the server, simply run `exit`.

 ## Essential Commands

 ### Navigating the File System

 * `ls`: List files and directories in the current directory.
+* `ls -a`: List all files and directories, including hidden files.
 * `cd`: Change directory.
 Use `cd <directory>` to navigate to a specific directory or `cd ..` to go up one level.
 * `pwd`: Print the current working directory.
 * `clear`: Clear the terminal screen for a fresh start.